The nurse-led GILL eHealth intervention for improving physical health and lifestyle behaviours in clients with severe mental illness

 Auteurs

-Meike Hoogervorst, Berno van Meijel, Esther Krijnen-de Bruin, Aartjan Beekman, Nynke Boonstra en Marcel C. Adriaanse
+Meike Hoogervorst, Berno van Meijel, Esther Krijnen-de Bruin, Aartjan Beekman, Nynke Boonstra, Marcel C. Adriaanse

 Soort object